ScorpionBytes/h3-cli/README.md

 Many of the [sample queries](#sample-queries) have optional or required parameters.
 You can specify parameter values by passing them as the second argument to `h3`, in JSON format.
+If you only need to pass an `op_id`, you can pass it directly without wrapping it in JSON (see example in the next step).

 ### 7. Query a specific pentest from your account